atait/klayout-gadgets/README.md

 # klayout-gadgets
-**This is a prototype still in progress.**

-**It has been tested on MacOS HighSierra and is expected to work on other distributions of MacOS and Linux with python 3 and klayout >= 0.25.3.
-No windows yet.**

-Tools to make klayout and python work better together, with a special focus on script-based layout of integrated circuits.
+Tools to make klayout and python work better together, with a focus on script-based layout of integrated circuits.
 There are some python-driven scripters and others that use the klayout language.
 Both can use tools to get certain simple information about klayout.
 The problem is that their environments and even execution engines are extremely different.

 The purpose of this package is to provide simple klayout-related tools in a way that is highly robust to the environment in which it is being interpreted.